awslabs/data-solutions-framework-on-aws/framework/src/streaming/README.md

 [example kafka api](./examples/kafka-api-default.lit.ts)

-When deploying multiple stacks with the Kafka Api, if there is an already existing service token deployed for the custom resource, you can reuse it to reduce the number of resource created, therefore the number of IP assigned to the custom resources.
+When deploying multiple stacks with the Kafka Api, if there is an already existing service token deployed for the custom resource, you can reuse it to reduce the number of resources created like lambdas and ENI that are used to create and manage the lifecycle the custom resources, like ACLs and Topics.

 :::warning